awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-aws-service-specific-topics.md

-# CloudTrail Supported Services and Integrations<a name="cloudtrail-aws-service-specific-topics"></a>
+# CloudTrail supported services and integrations<a name="cloudtrail-aws-service-specific-topics"></a>

 CloudTrail supports logging events for many AWS services\.
 You can find the specifics for each supported service in that service's guide\.
 Links to those service\-specific topics are provided below\.
 In addition, some AWS services can be used to analyze and act upon data collected in CloudTrail logs\.
 You can browse an overview of those service integrations here\.